Ommel-Samvirke/OmmelSamvirke/Docs/Features/Pages/Commands.md

   is edited.
 Only when a "Save" button is clicked, should the temporary page overwrite the original page. ❌
 - Add page to history: Save all published versions of a page in a table ❌

-## General/Fixes
-- Commands and queries should take DTOs as parameters and return DTOs as results, never domain entities ❌